Controlled Substances EPCS

 Required information for EPCS enrollment:

-• An active fax number for the prescribing provider (can be the same as the organizations, but we will need a fax line)
+• An active fax number for the prescribing provider (can be the same as the organizations, but a fax line is required)

-• Mailing address for the prescribing provider (potentially Experian will need to send a letter to the prescriber's mailing address as part of the identify verification process)
+• Mailing address for the prescribing provider (Experian may need to send a letter to the prescriber's mailing address as part of the identify verification process)

 • Mobile phone number (this will be added later, directly within Healthie, as part of Two Factor Authentication)